z-dickson/covid_legislators_replication/ReadMe.md

 **Replication files for:**
-*COVID-19 Infection Reduces US Congressmembers' Opposition to COVID-19 Policies*
+*The Effects of COVID-19 Infection on Opposition to COVID-19 Policies: Evidence from the U.S. Congress*

 **Authors:** Zach Dickson (LSE) and T. Murat Yildirim (Stavanger)